 You Are Magic by Alicia Eggert

-You Are Magic is a large-scale, interactive inflatable sculpture designed to inspire wonder and evoke the power of collaboration.
-When two people hold hands with each person touching one of the handprints kiosks, the deflated sculpture comes to life expanding into the words, You Are Magic.
-The sculpture fills with air, growing larger and brighter the longer participants hold hands.
+You Are Magic is a large-scale, interactive inflatable sculpture that activates when two people holding hands touch the handprint kiosks bringing the sculpture to life evoking wonder and the power of collaboration.
 But, as soon as they release their hands the circuit is broken, and the sculpture deflates into a crumpled piled of fabric on the ground.

 Color Your Future Garden by Marcella Kriebel

-Marcella will provide five different black line illustrations that you can choose to watercolor in your own way: a seed planting chart with an illustration of vegetables in one of the four seasons, or a map of the Arlington Community Gardens.
+Marcella provided five different black line illustrations that you can choose to watercolor in your own way: a seed planting chart with an illustration of vegetables in one of the four seasons, or a map of the Arlington Community Gardens.

 Community Partners: Arlington Food Assistance Center (AFAC) with the Plot Against Hunger program.
-Before you leave the Art Truck, grab some seeds to “Grow a Row” for Arlington Food Assistance or grab a plant to learn to grow edibles indoors.
+During the activations, visitors could grab some seeds to “Grow a Row” for Arlington Food Assistance or grab a plant and learn to grow edibles indoors.

 Going Native: Flora and Fauna of Arlington, Virginia created and illustrated by artist Kate Samworth, is a folding, pocket-sized manual of some of Arlington’s native plant, mammal, and insect species of Arlington.
-Using her artwork as a reference, enjoy a quick hands-on art project examining and recreating the shapes and patterns found on selected species of plants, insects, and butterflies by using collage, watercolor and drawing.
-By doing this project it will help participators to identify these species and the ecosystems they support in their own backyard.
+Using her artwork as a reference, participants recreated the shapes and patterns found on selected species of plants, insects, and butterflies by using collage, watercolor and drawing.

 Community partner: Plant NOVA Natives, is the joint marketing campaign of a grand coalition of non-profit, governmental, and private groups, all working to reverse the decline of native plants and wildlife in Northern Virginia.
-Our strategy is to encourage residents as well as public and commercial entities to install native plants as the first step toward creating wildlife habitat and functioning ecosystems on their own properties.
-All are welcome to participate in this collective action movement!
+During activations, participants could learn more about how to identify and protect native species in their own backyards.

 Bipedal Soundscapes by Alex Braden and Emily Francisco

-Ride a stationary bicycle and activate a sound sculpture by DC area artists Emily Francisco and Alex Braden.
-The pedaling powers a five-tiered turntable housing vinyl records to create a unique audio experience.
-Visitors will control the speed of the turntables by operating — or riding — the bicycle, allowing riders to dictate the way the piece is experienced.
+Bipedal Sounscapes created by DC area artists Emily Francisco and Alex Braden let participants power a five-tiered turntable housing vinyl records creating their own unique audio experience.
+Visitors controlled the speed of the turntables by pedaling on the stationary bicycle, allowing riders to dictate the way the piece is experienced.

-Community partners Phoenix Bikes and BikeArlington will be riding along with us.
-Phoenix Bikes’ nonprofit youth bike education program and their upcoming new space on Columbia Pike at the Arlington Mill Community Center.
+Community partners: Phoenix Bikes and BikeArlington Phoenix Bikes’ nonprofit youth bike education program and their upcoming new space on Columbia Pike at the Arlington Mill Community Center.
 BikeArlington is Arlington County’s bike education and encouragement program.
-Their mission is to make it easy to get around Arlington by bike, so stop by and sign up for a class, social ride or pick up a new bike comfort map.

 Behind The Art Truck Design